worldmaking/digm5010/index.md

    3. An "Explorable Explanation", following the ideas outlined [here](#explorable-explanations)
 3. Post your final paper online to our final submission form here: [https://forms.gle/zHPbsvSrtoA16xzAA](https://forms.gle/zHPbsvSrtoA16xzAA)

+If you want to submit your paper to ISEA2025, the deadline is currently Nov 15th **at 11am EST**; I don't know if that will be extended yet.

-Please submit your final papers by December 8th, thank you!!
+For the purposes of the course, please submit your final papers by December 8th, thank you!!

 ---